OpenBSD

 Unix user.
 This system is intended for use with older computers and

-inappropriate behavior may result in data loss.
-First backup and then
+inappropriate use of its commands may result in data loss.
+First backup

 On the picture above you see Karma BSD